Investment Assessment

 Every other agent in the field trades one axis for the other.
 Tacrolimus is effective but toxic.
 Belatacept is CNI-free but carries higher early rejection and a PTLD REMS.
 The prior anti-CD40 antibodies (iscalimab, bleselumab) stalled.
 Tegoprubart's Fc-silenced, ligand-side design is aimed squarely at the open quadrant.

-A discipline worth stating plainly: an rNPV above the EV is not a claim that the stock is cheap.
+An rNPV above the EV is not a claim that the stock is cheap.
 It is a claim that the market is pricing a lower probability of success than we are.
-Read in reverse, the ~$187M EV implies the market's odds; the upcoming catalysts are what adjudicate the difference.
+Read in reverse, the ~$187M EV implies the market's odds, and the upcoming catalysts adjudicate the difference.

 The catalysts